dananau/GTPyhop/Remarks_about_HGN_planning_in_GTPyhop.md

 In Pyhop it would be written the same way, except for two minor differences:

-- If the action is inapplicable (i.e., if the `if` test fails), Pyhop would require it to return `False`, but in GTPyhop it may either return `False` or (as above) not return a value.
+- If an action is inapplicable (i.e., if the `if` test fails in the above example), Pyhop requires it to return `False`.
+In GTPyhop, it may either return `False` or (as above) not return a value.

- - The last line refers to `gtpyhop` rather than `pyhop`.
+ - The last line refers to `gtpyhop.declare_actions` rather than `pyhop.declare_actions`.

 ## <span id="Tasks">2.
 Tasks and task methods</span>